epiverse-trace/simulist/joss/paper.md

 # Acknowledgements

 We would like to thank the entire Epiverse-TRACE team and community.
 Particular thanks to Hugo Gruson and Pratik Gupte for contributing and reviewing the package; Chris Hartgerink for reviewing the package; Sebastian Funk and James Azam for discussions about the simulation and real-time outbreak data; and Karim Mané, Abdoelnaser Degoot and Andree Valle Campos for discussions around data cleaning.
+Thanks to James Azam for providing useful feedback on the paper.
 Lastly, we thank the R-core team for the maintenance of the R language and the epidemiology R community.
 We thank data.org for their funding and support.

 # References